Freenove/Freenove_Hexapod_Robot_Kit/docs/source/fnk0031/codes/tutorial/Assembly.rst

 Now we will make a test and then set the control board to installation mode.

 **Take out all the servos and connect all of them to the control board** (yellow wire of servo to S, red to +, black to -).
-Servos can be connected randomly to port 22~27 and 34~39 (do NOT connect to 28~33).
+Servos can be connected randomly to the port 22~39.

 (The name of the port is marked on the front of the control board.)